EkfrazoMohammed/Hunger-s-Point/README.md

 ## Usage

-After following the installation steps, you can access the Django admin interface at `http://localhost:8000/admin/` to manage users, restaurants, and orders.
+After following the installation steps, you can access the Django admin interface at `http://localhost:8000/admin/` to manage users, menus, and orders.
 Additionally, you can explore the API endpoints defined in the project to interact programmatically with the backend.

 ## License

-This project is licensed under the [Ekfrazo Technologies](LICENSE).
+This project is licensed under the [Ekfrazo](https://ekfrazo.com/).
+Visit [Ekfrazo Technologies](https://ekfrazo.com/) for more information.

 ## Contact